-Governors Center is one of just a few available facilities located in Westfield, Massachusetts.
+Governors Center is the lone facility we found in Westfield, Massachusetts.
 We gave it an overall grade of B-, which is a middle of the pack rating.
 This place has a few things working in its favor.
 This nursing home is stronger in some categories than others, but it didn't have any poor grades in any of our major categories discussed below.
 More information about these categories can be found below.

 Governors Center